anxkhn/azure-ai-900-exam-prep/questions.md

 Which two actions are performed during the data ingestion and data preparation stage of an Azure Machine Learning process?
 Each correct answer presents part of the solution.
 Note: Each correct selection is worth one point.

-1. Calculate the accuracy of the model.
+A.  Calculate the accuracy of the model.
-2. Score test data by using the model.
+B.  Score test data by using the model.
-3. Combine multiple datasets.
+C.  Combine multiple datasets.
-4. Use the model for real-time predictions.
+D.  Use the model for real-time predictions.
-5. Remove records that have missing values.
+E.  Remove records that have missing values.

 **Answer(s):** C,E